BOARD OF DIRECTORS

 Assistant Executive Director

 With an Associate Degree in Criminal Justice and Sue's love for animals, she recently found her way to K-911 Paws Foundation.
 Unable to become a law enforcement officer, she was seeking a way to serve our community.
 Her dedication to supporting our men and women in blue and our military is a strength to our organization.
 She has also been an event coordinator for over 30 years which has been a huge asset to the foundation.

 Savanna is the oldest surviving child of the Arizona Department of Public Safety Officer Christopher Marano.
 As a young woman that looked up to her father, she wants to follow in his footsteps as an LEO and become a K-9 Officer.
 She served as a Sergeant of her local Police Explorer Program.
-She works as a dog trainer as she approaches the age to apply for the local police departments.
-She has her own Belgian Malinois that she has been working as a dual purpose canine training to assist in her future career.
+She currently works as a dog trainer as she approaches the age to apply for the local police departments.
+She has her own Belgian Malinois-Kyra who Savanna has been working as a dual purpose canine training to assist in her future career.

 Member at Large

 Starting his career in 2006, Justin became a Detention Officer for the Maricopa County Sheriff's Office.
 In 2008 he was accepted into the Joplin Police Department, where he worked as a Patrol Officer until his return to Arizona in 2016.
 As of 2017, Justin has been assigned to the Prescott Valley Police Department where he became a K-9 handler in 2018 and was assigned his partner K-9 Kato.